 Why convert?
 Well, being a part of the industry, dwelling units per acre is the most common way to discuss density.
 This can then readily be related to building types – i.e. single-family neighbourhoods are typically between 0.25 – 4 du/ac gross.
 This could then be weighed against other meaningful standards such at typical “sustainable” densities, etc. Given that I was targeting policy-makers and CoV industry professionals with the article, I thought this standard would be the most fruitful and information.

-This information was then transferred to a 3-d rendering software and extruded in accordance with the converted values.
+The professionals at www.realspace3d.com/residential-rendering then took this information and it was transferred to a 3-d rendering software and extruded in accordance with the converted values.
 A plan and pie chart giving the viewer a more information was then included – adding to the 3-d snapshot.

 After hearing much commentary, I beleive that its success and popularity lay in its accessibility – beyond the jargon-based details stated above.
 For it graphically expressed a simple and fundamental question that EcoDensity documentation failed to address: where does the density currently exist and how is it distributed throughout the city.